 Dual Language Home

-CCSD93 began its Dual Language program with the 2015-16 school year.
-Once again, all incoming CCSD93 kindergarten students will have the option to enroll in the Dual Language program for next school year.
-It is housed at Roy DeShane School and will consist of both English and Spanish-speaking students.
-Students in this program will receive instruction in English and in Spanish, and the purpose is to encourage bilingualism, biliteracy, and cultural competency among all of those in the program.
+CCSD93 began its Dual Language program during the 2015-16 school year.
+All incoming CCSD93 kindergarten students, as well as students in high grade levels in some circumstances, have the option to enroll in the Dual Language program each school year.
+It is housed at Roy DeShane School, Cloverdale School, and Elsie Johnson School and consists of both English and Spanish-speaking students.
+Students in this program receive instruction in English and in Spanish, and the purpose is to encourage bilingualism, biliteracy, and cultural competency among all of those in the program.

 For more information on the program, view this video.